mahima8178/lapd-crime/README.md

 - Ingest **public JSON data** from Socrata into **AWS S3**
 - Govern that data using **Unity Catalog external locations**
 - Process everything using **Databricks SQL only**
-  (no Spark clusters, no Python notebooks running inside Databricks)
 - Implement a **Bronze → Silver → Gold** medallion model that is:
   - idempotent
   - schema-controlled
   - compatible with **Serverless SQL Warehouses**
 - Orchestrate the full pipeline using **Databricks Jobs with SQL tasks**

-This is **not** a demo notebook project.
-It is an **enterprise-style, SQL-first pipeline** aligned with modern Databricks best practices.

 ---